I Gotcha (Lupe Fiasco song)

 "I Gotcha" is the second single from Lupe Fiasco's debut album, Lupe Fiasco's Food & Liquor.

 The song was produced by The Neptunes.
 "And He Gets The Girl" is featured as a B-Side to this single.

+Composition and lyrics

+In the call and response chorus, Fiasco self-censors to avoid profanity ("You want the real shhh?
+I gotcha"), in alignment with his desire to minimize swearing and promote more positive messages in his music due to his Muslim faith.

+Reception

+Whilst criticising Lupe Fiasco's Food & Liquor for being "...just not that fun", Sean Fennessey of Pitchfork praised "I Gotcha" for demonstrating how "Fiasco's at his best when he's a bit livelier", describing it as "effervescent" and "one the best Neptunes tracks in years".

 Music video

 The music video for "I Gotcha" was directed by Kevin Hunter and filmed in Los Angeles.
 It was featured on MTV's show, Making the Video and was primarily shot in before a green screen.
 Pharrell, Lupe's sister, and many of his friends made cameo appearances in the video.